HL7/phd/src/pagecontent/RtsaObservationProfile.md

 ### Additional RTSA Measurement Information
 All additional attributes that may be reported in a numerical metric measurement may also be present in an RTSA metric measurement.
 See the section 'Additional Note that one could report a waveform by reporting each value in the sequence as a sequence of single numeric metric measurements.
 Of course that would be costly in terms of bandwidth.

+### Examples:

+A short RTSA observation with a time stamp is shown in [RTSA example](Rtsa.html).
+Note the valueSampledData.

 ## Consumers of the RTSA Profile
 About the only work a consumer of this profile needs to do is to back-scale the valueSampledData.data[] values to the original values reported by the sensor.
 The following table summarizes where a reader can obtain the most pertinent information.